sayanjit082805/TheMovieCentral/README.md

 ### Running

 - Start the application with `npm run dev`.
-- Next, open your browser and navigate to `http://localhost:5173` or the port as specified by vite.
+- Next, open your browser and navigate to `http://localhost:3000`.

 ## Acknowledgements